-* The procedures noted below are for students currently enrolled at the University of Illinois at Urbana-Champaign.
-Students not currently enrolled at the University of Illinois at Urbana-Champaign are not eligible to apply to the Bioengineering program as a transfer student.
+* The procedures noted below are for students currently enrolled at the University of Illinois Urbana-Champaign.
+Students who did not enter the University of Illinois Urbana-Champaign as freshmen are not eligible to apply to the bioengineering program as a transfer student.

 Transfer to Bioengineering

 Non-engineering students admitted as first-time freshmen to the University of Illinois Urbana-Champaign in summer 2017 and beyond:

 - Apply to the Pre-Engineering Program (PREP) through the Division of General Studies in May of your Freshman year on campus.

 - You will work with your Pre-Engineering Advisor in DGS to apply to the Bioengineering department.